 As we are working remotely, it is essential to have clarity in communication to work effectively.
 To support this, we practice asynchronous communication among the team.
-Most of the communication happens via Github Issues or Pull requests and through the internal Mattermost channel & user Discord channel.
+Most of the communication happens via Github Issues or Pull requests and through the internal Discord channel & user Discord channel.

 Positive Communication: There are a lot of things broken at a startup.
 But many things are working well, too, if the startup is still staying afloat.
 So while we people might have inhibitions, It is always preferable to communicate from the perspective of "half-full cup vs. half-empty cup."
 This leaves a space for presenting the half-empty cup (risky situation) narrations in their seriousness.
 So we suggest having a viewpoint where you look at things as something that could improve vs. looking at everything from the perspective that it's broken.